Dives and Pauper: Theology

 The author of Dives and Pauper engages in numerous aspects of theology, including the use of images and icons in worship, the effectiveness of the Church hierarchy, issues of oaths and the paying of tithes.
 The prologue, Holy Poverty, establishes the two interlocutors and their role in the text.
 Pauper is portrayed as a spiritually authoritative poor man whose lifestyle and choices are reflective of a friar.
 Alternatively, Dives depicted a member of the elite and of wealth.
-Pauper states the he follows the path of Christ-like perfection and in return for alms, he feeds people spiritually.
+Pauper states that he follows the path of Christ-like perfection and in return for alms, he feeds people spiritually.
 Alternatively, Dives asserts he, as an aristocrat, must follow the Ten Commandments to achieve salvation.

 The dialogue between the two interlocutors returns to the same theme of the nature of God.
 In the Holy Poverty and Commandment I, the author illustrates his eagerness to overcome superstition and the dilemmas the Church faced to overcome a devotion to superstition.
 The author implies that the vernacular concepts of God during the time of writing where helpless in overcoming sentiments and devotions to superstition.
 Instead, the author asserts that a broader and grander depiction of God as Prime Mover, a God who requires worship in spirit, would be able to overcome superstition.